bmndc/nokia-leo/README.md

   - (Windows) [Notepad++](https://notepad-plus-plus.org/downloads) to edit the needed files while [preserving line endings](https://www.cs.toronto.edu/~krueger/csc209h/tut/line-endings.html)
   - [Java Runtime Environment](https://www.java.com/en/download) for properly signing the boot image (optional)

-For the sake of simplicity, the guide assumes you've moved the Gerda Recovery image and the MBN loader file into the root of EDL tools folder, which you should do for convenience.
-If you'd like to have those in other folders, change the directory path accordingly.
+For the sake of simplicity, the guide assumes you've moved the Gerda Recovery image and the MBN loader file into the root of `edl-3.1` or `edl-master` folder, which you should do for convenience.
+If you need to have those in other folders, change the directory path accordingly.

 ### Part 1: Set up environment for EDL tools
 > This portion of the guide was taken from [Development/EDL tools on BananaHackers Wiki](https://wiki.bananahackers.net/development/edl) so that you don't have to switch tabs.
 Kudos to Cyan for the guides!